Sunday, 10 AM Worship Service in the Sanctuary - Also on YouTube and Facebook. Join us as we move into the future with hope and joy.

 First United Methodist Church of Greeley has been part of the Greeley-Weld Habitat for Humanity affiliate since the beginning.
 In fact, the organizational meetings for Greeley-Weld Habitat were held in our church.
 The annual Christmas Party for Habitat home owners and families continues to be held every year in Fellowship Hall.

 Over the years FUMC has participated in home construction, fund-raising, providing meals for volunteers, financial contributions and other outreach.
 Our most visible (and warmest) donations to Habitat are the colorful quilts made by the Sewing for Service group.
-Every child in the family is presented with a new quilt when the Habitat home is dedicated.
+Every child in the Habitat family is presented with a new quilt when their forever home is dedicated.
+So far in 2023 12 quilts have been given to children in four families.

-The Annual Cookie Walk is returning in 2021.
-Plan to do your Christmas ‘baking’ on Saturday, December 18th from 9 am to 12 noon at Zoe’s.
+The Annual Cookie Walk will be held in December.
+Plan to do your Christmas ‘baking’ on Saturday, December 16th from 9 am to 12 noon at Zoe’s.
 Donations of cookies and other sweet treats are also welcome.
 Funds raised go towards the Habitat Faith Build home.

 The Backpack Program at Weld Family Food Bank provides food for children who are at risk for hunger over the weekend.
-Over half the students in Weld County qualify for free or reduce priced meals.
+Free lunches are provided for students in Weld County.
 However, on Saturday and Sunday those meals are inaccessible which makes these kids even more vulnerable to hunger.
 The Food Bank works with school counselors and teachers throughout the county to identify students who need food over the weekend.
 Volunteers fill the packs with child friendly food including shelf stable milk, juice, a high protein meal, and three or four snacks.
-The backpacks are then dropped at schools and the children take them home every Friday.
+The backpacks are then dropped off at schools and the children take them home every Friday.
 Currently, the Backpack Program operates at schools in Greeley, Evans, Windsor, Fort Lupton, Milliken, Hudson, Lochbuie, Keenesburg, Platteville, Gilcrest, Dacono, Frederick, Firestone, and LaSalle.

-“Backpacks for Kids” was very successful during the 2019-2020 school year.
-Our First United Methodist church members, family and friends (248 of them) filled a total of 16,011 backpacks.
-A big “thank you” to all who took time out of their day to help make the day for some very happy children on a Friday afternoon at school when they take their backpacks home for the weekend.
+A big “Thank You” to all who take time out of their day to help make the day for some very happy children, on a Friday afternoon at school, when they take their backpacks home for the weekend.

 Kid’s Hope USA